nih-cfde/training-and-engagement/docs/General-Tools/UNIX/work.md

 ###  `mv`

-The `mv` command can be used to either move files to a new location or to rename them (which is essentially moving the contents from the old filename to the new file name.
+The `mv` command can be used to either move files to a new location or to rename them (which is essentially moving the contents from the old filename to the new file name).
 Let's use the `mv` command to rename the copied and compressed file back to the original name.

 ```bash
 mv book-copy.txt book-2cities.txt